-The solar market in Bangladesh offers a few financing opportunities for procuring on-site solar photovoltaic (PV) systems.
+The solar market in Cambodia offers limited but not impossible financing opportunities for procuring on-site solar photovoltaic (PV) systems.

-1. To better understand the difference between CAPEX and OPEX financing models, please refer to the briefing note "Different investment models for rooftop solar projects".
+^{1.} To better understand the difference between CAPEX and OPEX financing models, please refer to the briefing note "Different investment models for rooftop solar projects."

-How to finance your solar system - decision-tree
+How to finance your solar system - decision-tree2